Scifabric/pybossa/doc/admin.rst

 .. note::
-    In the users option, admins will be able to obtain a list of all registered users in the PyBossa system, in either json or csv formats.
+    In the users option, admins will be able to obtain a list of all registered users in the PYBOSSA system, in either json or csv formats.

 .. note::